-Harold Green Endowed Scholarship: Scholarship will be awarded in the fall semester for one academic year.
+Harold Green Endowed Scholarship

+Scholarship will be awarded in the fall semester for one academic year.
 Preference will be given to students in the Engineering Graphics Technology, Automotive Technology, Machine Tool Technology, Industrial Electronics Technology, Electronics Engineering Technology, and Electronic Instrumentation Technology programs.
+Recipient must maintain a 2.75 cumulative GPA.